Skip Nav Destination

 Published: 1 September 1989

-... effects.
+... their motor effects.
 All components of steering (modification of wing stroke, ruddering with the hind legs, ruddering with the abdomen and head rotation) can be initiated by single DNs.
-Steering in flight involves the concerted action of at least 10 pairs of DNs synapsing with motor neurones and premotor intemeurones...
+Steering in flight involves the concerted action of at least 10 pairs of DNs synapsing with motor neurones and premotor...